daafith/docker-python-sandbox/README.md

 Deletes the product linked to the name

 ### Test
-You can use the Postman collection to validate stuff works.
-Nothing fancy, but it's something.
+Run `. test.sh` to run tests.
+Or you can use the Postman collection if you like that (bash is better though ;)).